 What’s special about Brno is that science is not something that only happens behind the closed doors of scientific institutions.
 The efforts of several organizations and projects have made it accessible to almost anyone, allowing it heavily influence life in the city.
 Brno is the city of Leoš Janáček and Gregor Johann Mendel as well as Ernst Mach and Karel Absolon.
 Another famous man born in Brno is Adolf Loos, while Bohuslav Fuchs and Dušan Jurkovič also made their mark on the city’s history.

-The Brno Observatory and Planetarium has created an attractive, fun map of Brno showing what’s definitely worth visiting in Brno.
+The Brno Observatory and Planetarium has created an attractive, fun map (only in Czech) of Brno showing what’s definitely worth visiting in Brno.
 The places and personalities are divided into five basic circuits: “Physics, chemistry and engineering”, “Archaeology, geology and palaeontology”, “Biology and ecology, History and architecture”, and “Arts and culture”.
 The map groups famous places throughout the city in interesting and fun ways, so the Brno underground is right next to Villa Tugendhat, the Faculty of Chemistry, and the SAKO Brno Envirocentre.
 Each entry contains useful information, contact details, and opening hours.
 The map also contains information on the establishment and development of Brno, along with other interesting facts and, of course, an actual map.

 Science is within reach year-round in Brno, thanks not only to this special observatory with its unique 3D planetarium, but also to the VIDA! science and fun centre which receives over 250 thousand visitors a year.
 Other places of interest are Mendelianum, the Technical Museum, the Mendel Museum of Masaryk University and the Open Gardens of the Partnership Foundation.